Staff & Board

 What kind of work will I be doing?

 You will be working alongside our staff to create simple and delicious meals for students.
-You can expect to be doing different kitchen tasks including baking and other food prep.
-You will also be working with a team to wash dishes and keep the dining hall clean and sanitary.
-We will work hard together to serve great food, but we will also have a lot of fun.
+You can expect to be doing different kitchen tasks including baking and other food prep, as well as working with a team to wash dishes and to keep the dining hall clean and sanitary.
+We will work hard together to not only serve great food, but also have a lot of fun!

 Why is volunteering important?

-Besides the other kitchen volunteers, you will be working with our Food Services Staff: Brenda Cruz (Head Cook), the Assistant Head Cook, and three Vineyard Staff Kitchen Interns.
+Besides the other kitchen volunteers, you will be working with our Food Services Staff: Brenda Cruz (Head Cook), the Assistant Cook, and three college-aged Vineyard Staff kitchen interns.

 What will my schedule be?

-Your schedule will be shift oriented, usually around six hours depending on the number of volunteers.
-You will be responsible for either a morning shift lasting from breakfast through the service of lunch or an evening shift lasting from the end of lunch through the service of dinner and clean-up.
+Your schedule will be shift-oriented, usually around eight hours.
+You will be responsible for either a morning shift lasting from breakfast through the service of lunch (approx. 7am to 1pm) or an evening shift lasting from the end of lunch through the service of dinner and clean-up (approx. 1pm to 8pm).
 There will also be times of community and fun to engage with the programs and the island.

 What are the best ways to get to the Vineyard?

 There are several different ways to get to the Vineyard.
-The most common, and the only ferry that transports vehicles, is the Steamship Authority out of Woods Hole, MA.
+The most common (and the only ferry that transports vehicles) is the Steamship Authority out of Woods Hole, MA.
+Martha's Vineyard also has a small airport and many find flying a quick and efficient alternative to the ferry.
 For more information about how to get to the Vineyard, please visit the

-so that we can coordinate ferry or airport pick-up and drop-off.
+or call 508-693-1359.
 Ideally, we would like volunteers to arrive before 5:00 pm in order to get settled and join us for dinner the evening of their arrival.
 We ask that you make your departure plans for after 9:00 am.
 By default you will not be scheduled to serve in the kitchen on your arrival or departure day.

 Please do not make any travel arrangements until you have received registration confirmation by email.